Published in Association with Biblical Theology Bulletin Inc.

 "Biblical Theology Bulletin has been a leader in publishing articles applying social science to Scripture Study.
 It is a valuable source for researchers and theological libraries."
 Jerome Kodell, OSB

-For 2012, BTB introduces a new subtitle, A Journal of Bible and Culture.
+In 2012, BTB introduced a new subtitle, A Journal of Bible and Culture.
 BTB has been distinguished for its frequent use of the social sciences for interpreting biblical texts in their social world contexts.
 Critical biblical scholarship long has been notable for its goal of interpreting texts in their literary, historical, canonical contexts.
 Each of these has lent perspective to meanings and has tended to relieve misunderstandings born of lack of knowledge or faulty assumptions.
 Using biblical texts out of context is to misconstrue meanings often based on prejudice, reading meaning into the text rather than from it.